owignall/DRL-Portfolio-Allocation/README.md

 # Overview

-The key features of this repository are listed below.
+The key features of this software are listed below.

 - Class for stock data extraction, processing and storage.
 - Portfolio allocation environment for deep reinforcement learning with either discrete or continuous action spaces.